 Why Has My Anthurium Turned Green?

-“My anthurium turned green” is a common complaint due to greenhouse practices.
-They often force the plant into flower when it isn’t ready to bloom.
+“My anthurium turned green” is a common complaint due to greenhouse practices, which often force the plant into flower when it isn’t ready to bloom.
 The plant may respond by losing color as it ages.
 The spathe may also fade to green if it doesn’t get a long enough dormancy period in its second flowering.
 This means it didn’t get exposed to the proper light intensity and duration.
 The plant will respond by producing faded or green flowers.

 Changing Anthurium Color